Skip to Content

 Dog bites can cause more than physical injuries—they often leave emotional scars and financial burdens.
 Whether the bite happened in a public place, on private property, or even at a friend’s home, Pennsylvania law provides legal options for victims.
 Let us help you understand your rights and pursue justice.

-Contact us at (412) 900-8250 today to schedule a free consultation with a knowledgeable Pittsburgh dog bite lawyer.
+Contact us at (412) 900-8250 today to schedule a free consultation with a knowledgeable Pittsburgh dog bite attorney.

 Pennsylvania Dog Bite Law